 It is recommended to set up your sites, plants and animals on a computer with internet access and use the mobile app primarily for data entry.
 Create a username and password.
-Enter Scenic Hudson under ‘Choose Network’ and select Esopus Meadows Preserve under ‘Choose Site’.
-All plant species being studied at Esopus Meadows Preserve should now be available to you for observation prompts.
+When selecting a "Partner Group" scroll down in the menu and expand (+) "New York Phenology Project".
+Scroll down in the alphabetical listings and click on Scenic Hudson.
+Finish creating your account and all plant species being studied at Esopus Meadows Preserve should now be available to you for observation prompts.

 Use Nature’s Notebook App